 Big business on the other hand are seen as the underdog ‘Rebel Alliance’ of sorts – kindly, well-groomed, altruistic folk who want to set the populous free and invest in clean energy.
 Added to the mix is a CG plane crash, anti-capitalist and pro-gun one-liners, uplifting music and a young female entrepreneur fighting for her right to make profit.

-It certainly has a "bigger" and more polished feel than the first film, but will it reach beyond the fan base?
+It certainly has a “bigger” and more polished feel than the first film, but will it reach beyond the fan base?
 Only time will tell.
-The trailer is up at Apple Trailers.